 The University offers undergraduate and graduate programs.
 The American University in Bulgaria maintains a campus located in Blagoevgrad.
-During academic year 2015-2016, the University enrolled 921 undergraduate students from 38 countries.
+In the Spring semester of academic year 2017-2018, the University enrolled 860 undergraduate students from more than 40 countries.

 At the end of 2001, the American University Service Company (AUSC), a wholly-owned subsidiary headquartered in Sofia, Bulgaria, was established.
+The company's activity is to organize and conduct educational courses.